kstenerud/concise-encoding/cbe-specification.md

       buffer[5] = 0              // buffer = [84 t e s t 00 10 a0 ...]
       notifyString(buffer+1)     // [t e s t 00 ...] = null-terminated string "test"
       next(cachedType, buffer+6) // 0x6a, [10 a0 ...] = 16-bit positive int value 40976

-##### Chunking Example:

-    [1d] (14 elements of data) [08] (4 elements of data)

-In this case, the first chunk is 14 elements long and has a continuation bit of 1.
-The second chunk has 4 elements of data and a continuation bit of 0.
-The total length of the array is 18 elements (element size depends on the array type), split across two chunks.

 ### Supported Array Types